 In the preceding sections we studied the Mermin setup, which involves two parties and three settings per party.
 In Section 2, we analyzed the case with two outcomes per setting; in Section 3, we extended our analysis to three and more outcomes per setting.
 In this section, we return to the simple case of two outcomes per setting.
-However, the two parties now get to choose from two different pairs of settings, rather than from the same triplet of settings.
-In other words, we replace the Mermin setup by the more common setup for which the CHSH inequality (Clauser, Horne, Shimony and Holt, 1969) was formulated and tested.
-As in Section 2, we focus on correlations found in measurements performed on a pair of spin- $\frac{1}{2}$ in the singlet state and on raffles designed to simulate these correlations.
+However, the two parties now get to choose from two different pairs of settings, rather than from the same elliptope but that those restrictions are lifted again by the contextuality it introduces.